tomjwxf/scopeblind-open/README.md

 ScopeBlind uses VOPRF (Verifiable Oblivious Pseudorandom Functions) to enforce quotas without storing any user data.
 Perfect for AI demos, anonymous trials, and abuse prevention.

+> **Security Model**: The client SDK is fully open source and auditable.
+The verifier runs on our edge infrastructure — if you need a self-hosted option, [contact us](mailto:tommy@scopeblind.com).

 ## How It Works

 1. **Client mints a token** (anonymous, unlinkable)